ogradyc01/GoldenCheetah/UG_ChartTypes_Trends.md

 Chart Types: Trends view (Version 3.2)
 ***

-The 'Trends' view offers 'Chart Types' which work on a range of rides.
-The rides which are considered when opening a chart here selected based on the 'Date Range' selected - as well as the actual 'Search/Filter' settings.
+The 'Trends' view offers 'Chart Types' which work on a range of activities.
+The activities which are considered when opening a chart here selected based on the 'Date Range' selected - as well as the actual 'Search/Filter' settings.

 _Note: Both selection criteria 'Date Range' and 'Search/Filter' can also be configured within a concrete chart of the 'Chart' bar.
 This means the more general settings of the 'Side Bar' are ignored in such cases._